AndreeaPocol/disparityMapTester/README.md

 ### *To run:*

+Set your preferred segmentation method in `config.py`.

-Note: If your disparity maps are RGB image files (e.g., PNG, JPEG), set `dispType` to "RGB".
+If your disparity maps are RGB image files (e.g., PNG, JPEG), set the `dispType` parameter to "RGB".
 If your disparity maps are PGM or PFM files, set `dispType` to "PGM" or "PFM".
 If your disparity maps are grayscale images, set `dispType` to "GRAY".
 ```
 python3 testDisparityMap.py [dispType: RGB | PGM | PFM | GRAY] <leftDispMapFile> <rightDispMapFile> <leftOriginalImage> <rightOriginalImage> <dispMapScoreOutputFile> <optional|segmentFile>
 ```